 - Brainstorm and assist with new avenues for program outreach

 - Research hot-button topics in Oregon communities and recommend opportunistic programming related to these topics

-Oregon Humanities, an independent, nonprofit affiliate of the National Endowment for the Humanities, connects Oregonians to ideas that change lives and transform communities.
-We value equity, justice, empathy, and respect as essential for vital, flourishing communities.
+Oregon Humanities believes equity, justice, empathy, and respect are essential for vital, flourishing communities.
 We encourage applications from candidates with diverse backgrounds, particularly those from historically underrepresented groups, whose professional and personal experiences will help us work toward our vision of an Oregon that invites diverse perspectives, explores challenging questions, and strives for just communities.